 Depending on the size of the exposure, loan applications are examined by the branches, regional head offices, the Bank's Area Credit Committee and the Bank's Senior Credit Committee.
 The Bank also actively monitors the changing Greek economic environment in order to identify potential risks in its portfolio.
 A comprehensive credit analysis procedure is undertaken.
 The Bank is in the process of developing and implementing a more sophisticated asset and liability management system.
-The Bank has a non-performing loan book at 3.0 per cent., which is lower than many of its competitors, and has enjoyed a decline in bad loans as a proportion of the total loan portfolio.
+The Bank has a non-performing loan book at 2.6 per cent., which is lower than many of its competitors, and has enjoyed a decline in bad loans as a proportion of the total loan portfolio.
 A new MIS is being developed to enhance the monitoring of credit risk.

 The majority of the Bank's loans are still accounted for by euro lending.
-However, the share of foreign exchange loans has increased since the early 1990s and at present represents approximately 17 per cent. of the total loans outstanding.
+However, the share of foreign exchange loans has decreased since the early 1990s and at 30th June, 2003 represents approximately 10.05 per cent. of the total loans outstanding.
 The Bank incurs limited foreign exchange risk from its foreign currency lending as it aims to match foreign currency funding and lending.